Geography of the Falkland Islands: Topographical description

 The Falkland Islands are an archipelago of 778 islands with an area of 12173 km2 located in the South Atlantic Ocean on a projection of the Patagonian Shelf.
 The two principal islands, East Falkland and West Falkland, account for 91% of the land area.
 These two islands, which have a combined distance of 220 km from east to west and 140 km from north to south, are separated by the Falkland Sound, a channel that averages 20 km in width and has a typical depth of 40 m.
 Cape Meredith on West Falkland is about 400 km north-west of the tip of Tierra del Fuego and Westpoint, also on West Falkland and adjacent to West Point Island, is about 500 km from the Patagonian coast.
-It is believed that at times during the Pleistocene epoch, relative sea level was some 46 m lower than the present time–sufficient for the sound to be bridged.
+It is believed that at times during the Pleistocene epoch (sin. the "Ice Age"), relative sea level was some 46 m lower than the present time–sufficient for the sound to be bridged.